Skip to navigation Skip to content

 Before updating a payee’s bank account details check the Payee Disbursement List window for recent disbursements.
 To update a payee’s bank account details see the Disbursement Cuba Process Help.

-If funds have previously disbursed by cheque, any stale cheques will disburse electronically when the payee's bank details are updated, see Step 1 in the Manage the reissue of stale cheques table.
+If funds have previously disbursed by cheque, any stale cheques will disburse electronically when the payee's bank details are updated, see Table 1 > Step 1.

 • Name of the bank